-Here at Rackspace, our goal is to make the Cloud easy for you to use.
-To make good on that promise, we have created many different avenues for you to get the support that you need in order to get the most out of the Cloud.
+At Rackspace, our goal is to make the Cloud easy for you to use.
+To meet that goal, we have created many different ways for you to get the support that you need to get the most out of the Cloud.

 You can setup reverse DNS from your control panel.
 This article will show you how:DNS - Creating a Reverse DNS Record.